kajla/errorpages/readme.md

 ## License

 Public domain.
-For the countries/legislations where there's no public domain, use the WTFPL license.
+For the countries/legislations where there's no public domain, an appropriate license is provided.

 ## Credits